marklogic-community/pipes/docker/README.md

 If you would like to build the image yourself, please follow the instructions in [building-pipes-image.md](../building-pipes-image.md).

 ## Running Pipes

-### Connecting to an existing MarkLogic container

-#### 1) Set the Docker Compose environment values

-Create an ``.env`` file.
-This file contains the values your Pipes container will use.
-You can use the ``example.env`` file for reference.
-You can use most of the default values from ``example.env``, but will need to change:

-* mlHostName (the name of your MarkLogic container)
-* mlAdmin (your MarkLogic username)
-* mlPassword (your MarkLogic password)
-* mlVersion (the version of the MarkLogic image that's on your machine)
-* DHFfiles (the directory that contains your DHF project)

-Please remember that for your Pipes container to connect to an existing MarkLogic instance with DHF, it will need to have had the Pipes modules installed.
-To add Pipes to your DHF, include *mlBundle* in your ``build.gradle``.
-(See the [main Pipes documentation](https://github.com/marklogic-community/pipes) for more information.)

-#### 2) Run pipes

-``docker-compose  -f pipes.yml up``

 ### Creating a new MarkLogic container and connecting Pipes to it